JohnTelford/techtalkJohnBlog/_posts/2020-09-09-Fastpages.md

 ### *Git*

 [Git](https://git-scm.com) is a key structural component.
-It is a distributed version control system designed to track project file changes.  *Git* is responsible for everything *GitHub*-related that happens  the local computer.
+It is a distributed version control system designed to track project file changes.  *Git* is responsible for everything *GitHub*-related that happens  on the local computer.
 It helps answering the questions: Who Changed What, Where, When, and Why?
 Changes can be backed out  when necessary

 ### *GitHub*